WNP496 – Legendary Animals of San Francisco

 Joseph: Only in San Francisco.

 Nicole: Oh, probably not only in San Francisco, which is pretty wild.
 Oh.
-Now Judy, now we're getting into the most emotional part of tonight's podcast.
+Now Judi, now we're getting into the most emotional part of tonight's podcast.

 Nicole: All the times of year.